-In two accompanying papers CHUDOBA ET AL. (2006) and VOŘECHOVSKÝ AND CHUDOBA (2006) investigated in detail the fibre bundle behaviour at varying material and test configuration conditions by means of comprehensive Monte-Carlo simulations.
-The material parameters like cross sectional area $A_i$ of each element i = 1, ..., N, fibre (element) length $l_i$ , amount of shear interaction between fibres as well as varying Emodulus $E_i$ , fibre tensile strength $f_i$ and the system size N based on basic assumptions made by DANIELS (1945).
+In two accompanying papers CHUDOBA ET AL. (2006) and VOŘECHOVSKÝ AND CHUDOBA (2006) investigated in detail the fibre bundle behaviour at varying conditions of material and test configuration by means of comprehensive Monte-Carlo simulations.
+The material parameters like cross sectional area A_i of each element i = 1, ..., N, fibre (element) length l_i , amount of shear interaction between fibres as well as varying Emodulus E_i , fibre tensile strength f_i and the system size N based on basic assumptions made by DANIELS (1945).
 The influences of varying test configuration parameters like clamping conditions or initiated twists in fibres (elements) were analysed.
 Concerning shear interaction it was concluded that the more intensive the interaction the more brittle the system fails.
 A delayed activation in combination with increased shear interaction led to a faster activation of system stiffness.
-Varying fibre (element) length $L_i$ assuming $L_i \sim$ uniformly distributed showed a decrease in system stiffness at maximum system load given by the factor $r{\lambda} = \ln(I + \lambda{\max}) / \lambda{\max}$ , with $\lambda$ as ratio of additional element length to nominal element length, $\lambda = L/l$ , with $l = l{min}$ .
+Varying fibre (element) length Li assuming L_i ~ uniformly distributed showed a decrease in system stiffness at maximum system load given by the factor $r{\lambda} = \ln(I + \lambda{\text{max}}) / \lambda{\text{max}}$, with λ as ratio of additional element length to its nominal length, $\lambda = L/l$, with $l = l{min}$.
 In case of large elements this effect diminished in fibre bundle tests.
-The load-elongation diagram of the elements in the system shows constant maximum load but increasing elongation potential of fibres (elements) with increasing length $L_i$ .
+The load-elongation diagram of the elements in the system shows constant maximum load but increasing elongation potential of fibres (elements) with increasing length Li.
 Varying cross sectional diameter and thus varying cross sectional area consequences a constant level of elongation but a varying E-modulus and maximum load in load-elongation diagram.
-Thereby $A_i$ was assumed to be uniformly distributed.
-Thus the system failed at failure of the first elements, or in other words, all elements failed at the same elongation.
-The influence on system strength up to $CoV[f_i] = 10\%$ was found to be small but $A_i$ initiates a certain amount of spread in loadelongation relationship and in maximum load of the system.
+Thereby A_i was assumed to be distributed uniformly.
+Thus the system failed at failure of the first element, or in other words, all elements failed at the same elongation.
+The influence on system strength up to $CoV[f_i] = 10\%$ was found to be small but A_i initiates a certain amount of spread in load-elongation relationship and in maximum load of the system.
 Studies on varying fibre (element) activation strain (random slack), as already done by PHOENIX AND TAYLOR (1973), gave a load-elongation diagram with equidistant parallel shifted functions due to assumed uniform distributed slack with equal maximum load and E-modulus.
-CHUDOBA ET AL. (2006) split the system behaviour in three sections: The first section showed a nonlinear increase of stiffness in the system due to successive activation of elements after initial slack.
+CHUDOBA ET AL. (2006) split the system behaviour in three sections: The first section showed a non-linear increase of stiffness in the system due to successive activation of elements after initial slack.
 The second section was characterised on the one hand without further activations but no partial failures and on the other hand with further activations and partial failures.
 The third section was characterised by in- / decreasing of load bearing capacity of the system due to successive partial failures.
-Based on their first parameter studies CHUDOBA ET AL. (2006) concluded that spread in fibre length and / or random slack significantly reduce the load bearing efficiency of parallel acting systems, in particular if constituted of short elements $(\leq l)$ , considering the choosen model assumptions.
+Based on their first parameter studies CHUDOBA ET AL. (2006) concluded that spread in fibre length and / or random slack significantly reduce the load bearing efficiency of parallel acting systems, in particular if constituted of short elements (< l), considering the choosen model assumptions.